Hiking the Lāʻie Ridge Trail on Oʻahu, Hawaiʻi

 Distance: 10.2 miles / 16.4 km

-Generally speaking, Lāʻie Ridge is not a hike that you would do just for the fun of going up and down.
-That being said, it is one of the best access trails for the northern KST.
+It is for all these reasons that Lāʻie Ridge is generally not a hike that people do just for the fun of going up and down, as it’s seen by most as an access trail for the northern Koʻolau Summit.

-The distance above is the roundtrip distance to Lāʻie Summit and back.
-It does not include the extra 0.6 miles (1.0 km) each way to get to and from Lāʻie Park.
+All this to say, the distance above is the roundtrip distance to from the trailhead to Lāʻie Summit and back, and it does not include the extra 0.6 miles (1.0 km) each way to get to and from Lāʻie Park.

 Lāʻie Ridge Trailhead Parking

-Parking for the Lāʻie Ridge Trail is the same parking area as Lāʻie Falls.
+Parking for the Lāʻie Ridge Trail is located off Poʻohaili Street, which is the same parking area as Lāʻie Falls.

-Parking is best off of Poʻohaili Street outside of Lāʻie Park because all of the land further up the road is private.
+That said, it’s important to park outside of Lāʻie Park, because all of the land further up the road is private.

 Google Maps Directions: Lāʻie Ridge Trailhead